CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfo.md

 HasVar2Profile returns a boolean if a field has been set.

-### GetVar3RollbackWorkflow
+### GetVar3ClusterProfile

-`func (o *WorkflowWorkflowInfo) GetVar3RollbackWorkflow() WorkflowRollbackWorkflowRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar3ClusterProfile() HyperflexClusterProfileRelationship`

-GetVar3RollbackWorkflow returns the Var3RollbackWorkflow field if non-nil, zero value otherwise.
+GetVar3ClusterProfile returns the Var3ClusterProfile field if non-nil, zero value otherwise.

-### GetVar3RollbackWorkflowOk
+### GetVar3ClusterProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar3RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar3ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`

-GetVar3RollbackWorkflowOk returns a tuple with the Var3RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar3ClusterProfileOk returns a tuple with the Var3ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar3RollbackWorkflow
+### SetVar3ClusterProfile

-`func (o *WorkflowWorkflowInfo) SetVar3RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar3ClusterProfile(v HyperflexClusterProfileRelationship)`

-SetVar3RollbackWorkflow sets Var3RollbackWorkflow field to given value.
+SetVar3ClusterProfile sets Var3ClusterProfile field to given value.

-### HasVar3RollbackWorkflow
+### HasVar3ClusterProfile

-`func (o *WorkflowWorkflowInfo) HasVar3RollbackWorkflow() bool`
+`func (o *WorkflowWorkflowInfo) HasVar3ClusterProfile() bool`

-HasVar3RollbackWorkflow returns a boolean if a field has been set.
+HasVar3ClusterProfile returns a boolean if a field has been set.

 ### GetAccount